This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Vanilla Wafers

 Using nilla wafers is a classic.
-You can go through the trouble of making your own but store-brought works.
+You can go through the trouble of making homemade vanilla wafers, but store-brought works.

 The key to cooking is technique, patience, and confidence.
-That's how I will teach you to make my easy banana pudding recipe.
+That's how I will teach you to make banana pudding.
 There are several steps, but none of them are tedious.

-Stir half the milk into the eggs, then transfer back to the pot and cook for 8-10 minutes, constantly stirring until pudding thickens, over medium heat.
-Remove from heat, and stir in vanilla and butter until butter is melted.
+Stir half the milk into the eggs, then transfer back to the pot and cook over medium heat for 8-10 minutes, constantly stirring until the pudding thickens.
+Remove from heat, and stir in vanilla and butter until the butter is melted.

-I love using an ice bath to cool down the vanilla pudding mixture quickly; it saves me 2 hours.
+I love using an ice bath to quickly cool down the vanilla pudding mixture; it saves me 2 hours.
 Fill a large bowl halfway with ice, then cover with water.
 Set the pot inside the bowl for 10 minutes, occasionally stirring to release steam.

-Homemade Whipped Cream: In a medium bowl, beat heavy whipping cream, powdered sugar and salt for 2-3 minutes with a hand mixer until stiff peaks form.
+In a medium bowl, beat heavy whipping cream, powdered sugar, and salt with a hand mixer for 2-3 minutes until stiff peaks form.
 The whipped cream should have a little point when you pull the beaters out.

-To assemble: Crumble a handful of vanilla wafers in a small bowl.
-In a 9 x 13 baking dish, for the bottom layer, add ⅓ of vanilla pudding mixture, wafers, and sliced bananas; repeat, and finish the final layer with bananas, whipped cream and crumbled vanilla wafers.
+Crumble a handful of vanilla wafers in a small bowl.
+For the bottom layer, add ⅓ of the vanilla pudding mixture, wafers, and sliced bananas to a 9 x 13 baking dish; repeat, and finish the final layer with bananas, whipped cream, and crumbled vanilla wafers.
 Serve immediately or cover with plastic wrap and place in the fridge.

 Here are a few notes I had from making this outstanding banana pudding.